Inf1n1ty0/PositronWiki/Printers/Positron/Software/PrinterConfigs.md

 This will disable the endstop and use the IR (or other bed probe) for homing

-> The IR probe has proven unreliable, especially with glass beds.
+> The IR probe has proved unreliable on the glass bed.
 While it can be used for tramming or mesh compensation with a PCB bed, we still recommend homing with the endstop if possible.
 {.is-warning}

 ## Input Shaper